 The first plowshares action was September 1980 at the General Electric plant in King of Prussia, PA.
 Eight people, including Philip Berrigan, hammered and poured their blood on the Mark 12A nuclear missile components.
 Since then there have been over a hundred plowshares actions which have included many people from Jonah House.
 Each action community, grounded in prayer, seeks to disarm a weapon or delivery system for a nuclear weapon or weapon of mass destruction.

-Each Tuesday about 125 people, low-income friends from the neighborhood, come to Jonah House to pick up boxes of food.
-We gather the food from our garden (in season), from the local food bank, and from wherever we can.
-We give blankets and clothes when we have them.
-Each person who comes has a story that reveals more of the injustice system.
-They remind us of the ways the military budget should be spent – for homes, jobs, education, food, clothing and health care.
+Prior to the Pandemic, about 125 people from the neighborhood came weekly to Jonah House to pick up boxes of food.
+Food was gathered from our garden (in season) and from the local food bank.
+Each person who came has a story that reveals more of the injustice system, reminding us of the ways the military budget should be spent – for homes, jobs, education, food, clothing and health care.